-It would be wrong not to include it, even just from the standpoint of the views it fords across the sea (and across the town).
+It would be wrong not to include it, even just from the standpoint of the views it affords across the sea (and across town).
 Although the Castle itself is largely in ruins (in comparison to its neighbouring castles), it does look utterly spectacular as you approach it sitting on top of the hill, jutting out across the water.

 The site is run by Cadw and prices are fairly reasonable, given there’s not a great deal of the structure left to walk around.
 It’s worth the entrance fee for the view, though.

 The town actually has two beaches, split by the castle rocks.
 Marine Beach is to the west of the building and it pretty rocky, whilst the main beach is more sandy and lies to the east of the castle.
 It also has spectacular views.

 I prefer Marine Beach simply because I like walking along between it and the rows of pastel coloured houses on the promenade.
 It’s a beautiful walk and has great vantage points of the castle.
 Also: it leads directly to the ice cream shop, so it wins hands down…

 The waters at Criccieth are pretty temperate, being controlled by the Gulf Stream, which makes them a lot warmer than you’d expect.
 They’re also a good place to spot Porpoises, who also enjoy the warm water.